 As not all walls are straight or square, we recommend dry laying several rows before fixing to ensure the flooring is laid straight.
-Once you are happy you have the flooring square, install wedges against your start wall to prevent the flooring from moving off square.
+Once done, mark the floor with a line to work from once you are happy with squaring the flooring.